nfomon/shok/walkthrough.md

         del color                             # Delete variable
         isvar color                           # Check if variable exists

-`'new'` makes a copy an object and assigns it to a new variable name.
+`new` makes a copy an object and assigns it to a new variable name.
 This new variable is a new object.
 Its parent is set to the original (right-hand side) object; the new variable is a "child" of the original.
 This is the variable's "type" and that may not change for the lifetime of the variable.
 Its first